thechiragjogani/proshop/README.md

 # proshop
-PROSHOP is an ECOM platform made on MERN stack!
+ProShop is an E-COM platform made on MERN stack!